 Column by Avery Gregurich

-Gregurich is a first-year English major and can be reached at email@example.com
+Gregurich is a English and magazines double major and can be reached at email@example.com